 - Berkeley’s Wee Play drop-in play sessions for ages 1-4.
-You can find toddler playthings set up for kids and their caregivers at two Berkeley park recreation centers: Monday, Wednesday, and Friday at Frances Albrier Hall (aka San Pablo Park) and Tuesdays and Thursdays at James Kenney Gym (nearish Berkeley’s Fourth Street shopping area.)
-At both locations the drop-in sessions run from 9.30 to 11 am.
+You can find toddler playthings set up for kids and their caregivers at two Berkeley park recreation centers: Tuesday and Thursday at James Kenney Community Center Gym and M, W, F at Frances Albrier Community Center (aka San Pablo Park).
+The drop-in sessions run from 9.30 to 11 am.

 - Mocha Weekday Drop In Art.
 Kids as young as 18 months old can make art in the studio at Mocha in Oakland.
-The program is offered Tuesday through Friday between 10 am and 3 pm.
+The program is offered Friday and Saturday between 10 am and 1 pm.
 Kids are welcome up to age 6.
 More details.

 - Junior Center of Art and Science is located next to Lake Merritt.
 Drop-in activities are for kids 2+.
-Here’s a link to their current flyer which includes access to a play space ($2 per visit) and painting pottery ($6).
+Meet the Animals is free at 10 am on Tuesdays-Fridays; access to a play space ($2 per visit) and painting pottery ($6).
 Review from 510 Families >

 - Blue Moon Learning Center is a small indoor play area for toddlers in Alameda.
 The cost is $5 per child to play.
 Session-based language and music classes are offered in a classroom there, and every Friday, a craft session for 2- to 5-year olds is open for drop-ins for $7 per child.
 See the website >

 - Wee Play in Alameda is offered through the city for children under 4.
 Here’s a review from a local dad.